 No fly fisherman has had a good day on the lake this year and I wasn’t expecting too much although I did find a youtube video of some swimbait\topwater fishermen that did great last monday fishing the west side and around Portuguese cove.
 I figured if I checked those places out with top water plugs until I found a school of fish.
 I would then switch over to fly gear.
 When it’s super slow, I like using conventional tackle to search since I can cover more water looking with longer casts with less effort.
 In January, I got skunked and last weekend I got blown off the lake and was forced to fish the Forebay.
 The winds on Friday were predicted to be the best of the weekend.
 The lake was very calm and overcast-the weather was perfect.
 The solunar tables showed 3 stars with a peak period around 11:00 am.
 I planned to be at the Trash racks or the Bay of Pigs at that time.
 The lake is 70 percent full and it looks like they are starting to pump water out of it although the pumps were not on while we were at the racks.

-I coordinated my fishing with Steph and Vaughn who would also be out on the lake this weekend.
+I coordinated my fishing with Steph and Vaughn who would also be out on the lake this weekend, for this we used the best bass fishing rod and reel combo so we can fish effectively.
 Knowing they are on the lake gives us the benefit of covering more water looking for fish.
 More than once, Vaughn and Steph have found the fish and relayed those spots to me saving my day.
 I decided to get out on the lake at daybreak since it seems the plug fishermen were catching more fish before sunrise than in the afternoon.
 Kimmie knew we were going to do something fun today and she eagerly planted herself in the front seat of the truck at 6:30 am.
 I put her bed and water bowl in the boat and brought some food for both of us.

 I launched at Basalt and started fishing and sonar searching to the west.
 I fished it all the way to Lone oak without a fish.
 Also, i didn’t see any fish on the sonor or livescope. it was very odd and I suspected that most of the stripers had retreated to deep water I even noticed some algae in the water.
 It must have gotten warm enough to generate some algae.
 The water was around 53 degrees in the lake.
 I’ve done better in the lake when there is a bit of algae in the water for some reason but I still hadnt touched a striper fro 7:30 to 10 am.